shashanthk/basic-server-setup-guide/installing_mysql8.md

 #### Configuring

-By default MySQL creates one user that is `root` and you can't login to MySQL console/database without logging as `root` into the Ubuntu server.
+By default MySQL creates one user that is `root` and you can't log in to MySQL console/database without logging as `root` into the Ubuntu server.
 It's a security feature to restrict anyone from accessing the database from outside.
-And also you won't be able to login remotely via graphical user interface tools like MySQL Workbench, SQLyog, etc. Offcourse we can turn on remote login but it's highly discouraged to do so.
+And also you won't be able to log in remotely via graphical user interface tools like MySQL Workbench, SQLyog, etc. Of course, we can turn on remote login but it's highly discouraged to do so.

-We'll create database user, grant some permissions, create one database and assign this database to the newly created user.
+We'll create a database user, grant some permissions, create one database, and assign this database to the newly created user.
 This way we can prevent the users from accessing other databases and performing admin (root) level jobs.

 1. Login into the system's root user account.